THIS COURSE WILL BE OFFERED AS AN IN-PERSON COURSE IN Spring of 2023

-Below, you find the course syllabus both for a regular semester and for the online version during a reduced summer semester (2021).
+Below, you find the course syllabus both for a regular semester and for the online version during a reduced summer or winter semester.

 This course can count toward the Cultural Minor in German Studies or toward the THEMATIC MINOR IN MEDIEVAL STUDIES.
 It is also a TIER 2 course, open to students across campus, for history, English, creative writing, anthropology, etc. It is, primarily, a cross-listed course counting toward German Studies and Religious Studies.

-It addresses the history of religion as discussed by German theologians, mystics, philosophers, writers, and others from the Middle Ages to the 20th Century
+It addresses the history of religion as discussed by German theologians, mystics, philosophers, writers, and others from the Middle Ages to the 20th Century.This will essentially also entail the history of toleration and tolerance, or the very absence.

 INSTRUCTOR: Prof. Albrecht Classen, Dept. of German Studies, 301 Learning Services Building, Office 318; tel.
 621-1395; firstname.lastname@example.org; aclassen.faculty.arizona.edu/

-OFFICE HOURS: Mo and We 9 a.m.-10 a.m., and any other time after appointment (but always feel free simply to email me, to connect with me via zoom).
-For the online course, all this has to happen through email: email@example.com
+OFFICE HOURS: Mo and We 9 a.m.-10 a.m., and any other time after appointment (but always feel free simply to email me, to connect with me via zoom, or through email at: email@example.com

-For any advise, or office hour meeting, please contact me first (phone: 520 621-1395) or email me, then go to the zoom link:
+For any advicing, or office hour meeting, please contact me first (phone: 520 621-1395) or email me, then go to the zoom link:

-COURSE OBJECTIVES: Introduce students to the long-term discourse on religious issues in the history of German culture.
-We will examine medieval mysticism by Hildegard of Bingen, theological discourse by Peter Abelard, Pre-Reformation arguments, Luther's position, Baroque mysticism (Silesius), and then also the issue of tolerance in the age of Enlightenment (Lessing).
-This course will then be rounded off with some discussions of the meaning of God and the soul in nineteenth- and twentieth-centuries religious treaties, such as by Karl Barth.
+COURSE OBJECTIVES: Introduce students to the long-term discourse on religious issues in the history of German culture and literature.
+We will examine medieval mysticism by Hildegard of Bingen,the theological discourse by Peter Abelard, Pre-Reformation arguments, Luther's position against the Catholic Church, Baroque mysticism (Silesius), and then also the issue of tolerance in the age of Enlightenment (Lessing).
+This course will then be rounded off with some discussions of the meaning of God and the soul in nineteenth- and twentieth-centuries philosophies (Karl Marx, Arthur Schopenhauer, and Friedrich Nietzsche) and religious treaties, such as by Karl Barth.

-COURSE OUTCOME: Students will have gained a solid understanding of a major strand of the intellectual and spiritual discourse from the Middle Ages to the twentieth century.
+COURSE OUTCOME: Students will have gained a solid understanding of a major strand of the intellectual and spiritual discourse from the Middle Ages to the twentieth century primarily in German lands, but also across Europe.
 The Protestant Reformation was probably the most important contribution to world culture by German intellectuals, but this course will help students understand the early developments and then the continuation of the Reformation in the subsequent centuries.
+Students will also have a good sense of the discourse on toleration and tolerance throughout the ages.

 COURSE MATERIAL: online text excerpts and digital versions will be made available.
 No materials will have to be purchased.